antiboredom/p5.riso/tutorials/getting-started.md

 Set up a [base riso object](https://antiboredom.github.io/p5.riso/#riso) for each color you want to print with.
 It's constructor can take 3 parameters, the color, width and height.
 When called with just the one parameter for color, it will default to the canvas width and height.

+The color parameter can be a string that is the name of the [riso ink color](http://stencil.wiki/colors) you want to print with.
+So for example: yellow = Riso('yellow') will create an object that will be previewed on screen at the RGB values of that ink type.

 This example prepares an image with black and yellow layers:

 ```javascript